gonum/license/CONTRIBUTING.md

 Code should be implemented in pure Go.
 Calls to C, Fortran, or other languages may be justified with performance considerations, but should be opt-in for users.
 Calls to assembly should be opt-out, if included.
+Code should favor readability and explicitness over cleverness.
+This should make code easier to review, and also should provide meaningful examples of numerical computing in Go.
+Where possible, the source of algorithms should be referenced in the comments.

 ## The Gonum Repositories